Sandun01/PCHub-Project/README.md

 Project Description
 ------------------------------------------------------
 This is a computer parts selling shop.
 In the home page user can view items and create quotations according to the items.
-Also users can order items and all items will be delivered to theri doorsteps.
+Also users can order items and all items will be delivered to their doorsteps.

 --------------------------------------------------------------------------------------------------------------